Luo Huining: Career

 On June 30, 2016, he replaced Wang Rulin as the party secretary of Shanxi where he spoke of his "all-out efforts to enforce party discipline" there.

 Luo was an alternate of the 17th Central Committee of the Chinese Communist Party (2007–2012).
 He has been a full member of the 18th (2012–2017) and 19th (2017–2022) Central Committees.

 In January 2020 Luo succeeded Wang Zhimin as the Director of the Liaison Office of the Central People's Government in Hong Kong by a decision of the State Council.
 His appointment was widely viewed as fall-out from the rout of pro-Beijing candidates in the November 2019 District Council elections.

 On 3 July 2020, Xinhua, the official Chinese state news agency, stated that the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region was formally established with 10 members.
 Luo was appointed as a National Security Advisor to the committee.

 In August 2020, Luo and ten other officials were sanctioned by the United States Department of the Treasury under Executive Order 13936 by President Trump for undermining Hong Kong's autonomy.
 Luo responded: "I can send $100 to Mr. Trump to freeze since I don't have any assets abroad."

 On October 14, 2020, the United States Department of State released a report on 10 individuals who materially contributed to the failure of the China to meet its obligations under the Sino–British Joint Declaration and Hong Kong's Basic Law.
 Luo was on the list.
-Reporting at that time took note repeatedly of his ascension.